 Outcome: Analysis that used to take 4 hours now takes only 30 seconds

 Engineers at Intel’s factories are responsible for tool health.
-Using sensor data and investigatory interaction, these engineers can now run analyses that determine what sorts of tool health data is meaningful, what decisions need to be made in which timeframes, and under what conditions should notifications be sent.
+Using sensor data and investigatory interaction in the factory environment, these engineers can now run analyses that determine what sorts of tool health data is meaningful, what decisions need to be made in which timeframes, and under what conditions should notifications be sent.

 Consuming Large-Scale Sensor Data